laoyigrace/subject/doc/source/installing.rst

 Since normal build dependencies are resolved by mechanisms of RPM, there is no one-line command to install everything needed by the source repository in git.
-One common way to discover the dependencies is to search for *BuildRequires:* in the specfile of openstack-glance for the appropriate distro.
+One common way to discover the dependencies is to search for *BuildRequires:* in the specfile of openstack-subject for the appropriate distro.

 In case of Fedora 16, for example, do this::